Height arguments toward the dynamical Mordell-Lang problem in arbitrary characteristic: Introduction

 The statement of the 0-DML conjecture fails when the base field has positive characteristic.
 See \cite[Example 3.4.5.1]{BGT16} for an example.
 Indeed, the return set can be very complicated in positive characteristic.
 Ghioca and Scanlon once proposed a $p$DML conjecture on the form of the return set.
 However, as showed in \cite{XY}, the return set can be even more complicated than what they conjectured.
 In the last section of this paper, we give examples of return sets having an unprecedented form.
-Such a form is even beyond the scope of ``widely $p$-normal sets" defined in \cite[Definition 1.1]{XY}.
-Since the form of return sets turns out to be too complicated, we abandon forming a ``$p$DML conjecture".
-See Remark 5.7 for some discussions.
+Such a form is even beyond the scope of ``widely $p$-normal sets" as defined in \cite[Definition 1.1]{XY}.
+See Question 5.9 for some discussion.